NATIONAL BIRD DAY

 - other bird-related activities

 - A particularly important National Bird Day activity is bird adoption.
-According to the Atlanta Journal Constitution newspaper article, many bird enthusiasts celebrate by adopting birds on this day and educating future bird owners about the special issues involved with taking care of birds, including the “proper care, cleanup, noise and biting, feeding, diet and their need for daily interaction.”
+According to the Atlanta Journal Constitution newspaper article, many bird enthusiasts celebrate by adopting birds on this day.
+They also educate future bird owners about the special issues involved with taking care of birds, including the “proper care, cleanup, noise and biting, feeding, diet and their need for daily interaction.”

 There are approximately 10,000 species of birds.

-In 2002 Born Free USA in coordination with the Avian Welfare Coalition launched the first annual National Bird Day.
+In 2002, Born Free USA, in coordination with the Avian Welfare Coalition, launched the first annual National Bird Day to promote avian awareness.